Steiner-254/aws-reStart/Week 4/Day3.md

 ## What is systems hardening?
 - Systems hardening is the action of securing computing systems to protect them from attacks.

+## Training and education
+- Training and education are the most effective defenses to harden systems against social engineering and phishing attacks.